NFTREASURE-Community/nftreasure-community/content/strategies/the-dumper.md

 ---
-title: "Strategy 4"
+title: "The Dumper"
-watermark: "Strategy 4"
+watermark: "The Dumper"
-description: "Strategy 4"
+description: "sell, sell, sell!"
 layout: "strategy"
 weight: 104
-prev_page: "strategies/overview"
+prev_page: "/strategies/overview"
-next_page: "strategies/overview"
+next_page: "/strategies/overview"
 ---

 ### The Dumper

-_sell, sell, sell!_

-**Thesis:** A ruthless and profit-driven individual who doesn't care about the NFTreasure ecosystem or its community.
+**Thesis:** A ruthless and profit-driven individual who doesn't care about the NFTREASURE ecosystem or its community.
 Their sole focus is to extract as much value from the protocol as possible, without regard for others.

 **Actions:**